Architeuthis-Flux/JumperlessV5/README.md

 This isn't meant to abstract away the tactile process of prototyping under a layer of software.
 In fact, it's just the opposite, not having your circuit hidden under a tangled mass of jumper wires gives you a breadboard that is understandable at a glance and almost reads like a schematic.
 You can just drop a measurement anywhere and have it displayed on the LEDs under that row so you will immediately see if anything changes in real time, so you can get a much more intuitive sense about *why* things work (or don't).
 It's about cutting down on the debugging bullshit and letting the grander plans for what you're building flow freely.
 Ideas happen at their own pace, and getting stuck on the finicky details of circuit design can break the creative momentum.

-The probe, rotary encoder and onboard menus make connecting to a computer optional.
+The probe, rotary encoder, and onboard menus make connecting to a computer optional.
 You can do everything with only USB C power.
-Your past projects are saved into onboard flash as simple text files that can be saved to your computer and shared.
+Your past projects are saved into onboard flash as simple text files that can be uploaded to your computer and shared.

 Breadboards should be a playground, and now you can attach a debug probe to them.

 https://github.com/Architeuthis-Flux/JumperlessV5/assets/20519442/a3d5ecf4-4665-409d-bab6-2a62fbbe0eb7

 Now you have a breadboard with:

 - 4 x 12 bit DACs ([MCP4278](https://www.microchip.com/en-us/product/mcp4728)) buffered and shifted to ±8V through high current op amps ([2 L272D](https://estore.st.com/en/l272d-cpn.html))
 - 3 x 12 bit ADCs (built into the RP2040) double buffered and level shifted (2 LM324) to read ±8V
 - 2 x 12 bit current/voltage sensors ([INA219](https://www.ti.com/product/INA219)) which can also be used to measure resistance